 19. Keys to the Heart (2018)

 One of the latest movies on this list, ‘Keys to the Heart’ also went on to become the 4th highest grossing film of the year 2018 with estimated earnings of over $5 million.
-Directed by Sung-Hyun Choi, ‘Keys to the Heart’ has Jin-Tae as the central character, an autistic savant boy who excels at the piano than anything else.
-He, along with his mother has run into Jo-Ha, Jin-Tae’s elder brother who was a boxer once.
-Initially, Jo-Ha and Jin-Tae have some friction as they haven’t spent much of their childhood together but slowly and steadily, they come closer thanks to the skills Jin-Tae has with his keyboard.
-Heartmelting and bringing a lot of freshness into the sub-genre, ‘Keys to the Heart’ is a definitive and emotional roller-coaster.
+Directed by Sung-Hyun Choi, ‘Keys to the Heart’ has Jin-Tae as the central character, an autistic savant boy who excels at the piano.
+He along with his mother run into Jo-Ha, Jin-Tae’s elder brother who was a boxer once.
+Initially, Jo-Ha and Jin-Tae have some friction as they haven’t spent much of their childhood together but slowly and steadily, they come closer, thanks to the skills Jin-Tae has with his keyboard.
+‘Keys to the Heart’ is a heart-warming film, replete with memorable emotional moments.

 18. Train to Busan (2016)

 Forget ‘World War Z’ or ‘Dawn of the Dead’ for a little while.
 This right here is one of the best zombie movies ever made.
-Can you imagine a zombie movie set in a fairly ordinary atmosphere, where the zombies don’t look and move in a way which amuses you more than they terrify you?
-Meet ‘Train to Busan’.
-The visceral zombie attacks, the mesmerising camera angles and the well-timed jump scare will have you at the edge of your seat throughout the film.
+Can you imagine a zombie movie set in a fairly ordinary atmosphere?
+No, right?
+Then here’s ‘Train to Busan’.
+The visceral zombie attacks, the mesmerising camera angles and the well-timed jump scares will have you at the edge of your seat throughout the film.
 The visual effects are amazing and the film has a very realistic feel to it, which is a wonder in itself considering the fact that Korean films generally have a paltry budget compared to most of the Hollywood films.
 A must watch for every zombie aficionado and undoubtedly one of the top Korean movies of recent times.

 Related: Best Korean Dramas on Netflix